Bill Anderson, MSW, LCSW

 David has been involved in business development for mental health and addiction treatment for over fifteen years in four different states, successfully building specialty programs for adolescents, military, older adults, women, recovery, and dual-diagnosis.
 His passion is to connect people in need with life changing solutions.
 David has a Bachelor’s degree in business from Thomas Edison State University and an MBA from California Coast University in healthcare management.
 He is the author of two books, was board president of NAMI Sonoma County CA and spent five years as a missionary in SOWETO, South Africa.
 David is excited to bring his passion and expertise to MARR.

-Starting at MARR in 2016, Matt was drawn to the compassionate community life he saw MARR staff modeling for their clients.
+Matt was drawn to the compassionate community life he saw MARR staff modeling for their clients.
 With a background in media production and public radio, Matt hosts and produces MARR's Stories of Recovery Podcast and helps put together MARR's print and online materials.
 He also contributes to MARR's clinical outcome studies.
 Matt has a Master's in English and worked in academia as a researcher and college writing instructor.